MLTC Grievances and Appeals

 A member or provider can request Prior Authorization for a new service, whether for a new authorization period or within an existing authorization period, or a request to change a service as determined in the plan of care for a new authorization period.

-An Expedited Prior Authorization Request will be decided within 3 business days of receipt of request for services if the plan determines or the provider indicates that a delay would seriously jeopardize the member’s life or health or ability to attain, maintain, or regain maximum function.
+An Expedited Prior Authorization Request will be decided within 72 hours of receipt of request for services if the plan determines or the provider indicates that a delay would seriously jeopardize the member’s life or health or ability to attain, maintain, or regain maximum function.

 A Concurrent Review is a request by the member or provider on the member’s behalf for additional services that are currently authorized or home care following an inpatient hospitalization.

-An Expedited Concurrent Review Request will be decided within 1 business day of receipt of all necessary information, but no more than 3 business days of receipt of request for services.
+An Expedited Concurrent Review Request will be decided within 1 business day of receipt of all necessary information, but no more than 72 hours of receipt of request for services.

 A Standard Concurrent Review Request will be decided within 1 business day of receipt of all necessary information, but no more than 14 days of receipt of request for services.